xJREB/ms-scenario-evaluation/api/README.md

 -   Run `npm install` in this directory to install dependencies of this project
 -   Install MongoDB and start it on port 27017 (URL and port required by the API are adjustable via setting the ENV variable `DB_HOST`)
     -   Standalone executable: <https://www.mongodb.com/download-center/v2/community>
-    -   Docker example: `docker run --name sbs-eval_mongodb -p 27017:27017 -d mongo:latest`
+    -   Docker example: `docker run --name ms-scenario-evaluation-db -p 27017:27017 -d mongo:4`
 -   Run `npm start`
+    -   API will be available at <http://localhost:3000>
+    -   Swagger UI will be available at <http://localhost:3000/api-docs>

 ## Environment Variables for Configuration